A Twitch moderation bot providing anti-hate raid and anti-follow bot protections, and other safety features and tools to streamers.

 The bot isn't perfect.
 I'm doing my best with what I have.
 Maybe you didn't turn on

 !followban.
 Maybe the bot was restarting, maybe a hiccup happened over the interwebs and I didn't catch a follow or a message.
 Maybe Twitch didn't send me an alert.
 Maybe the "bot" isn't actually a bot, or on my bot list.
+Maybe the account(s) weren't yet identified as bot accounts.
+Maybe they didn't trigger the follow bot algorithm.
 Could be several things.
+I cannot guarantee and will not guarantee that my bot will catch 100% of follow bots.
+That is impossible.

 Make sure you authorized with Sery_Bot.
 Type

 No, it is not.
-It's something I'd like to do, but my priority remains on protecting streamers at this time.
 If you're interested in writing your own bot, I recommend the Twurple Node.js library.

 No, use CommanderRoot's tools for that.